robotpy/robotpy-docs/frameworks/magicbot.rst

 .. code-block:: python

     class MyRobot(MagicRobot):

-        elevator = Elevator
+        elevator: Elevator

         def createObjects(self):
             self.elevator_motor = wpilib.Talon(2)

     class Elevator:

-        elevator_motor = wpilib.Talon
+        elevator_motor: wpilib.Talon

         def execute(self):
             # self.elevator_motor is a reference to the Talon instance
             # created in MyRobot.createObjects

-As you may be able to infer, by declaring in your ``Elevator`` class an attribute that matches an attribute in your Robot class, Magicbot automatically notices this and replaces the attribute in your component with the actual instance as defined in your robot class.
+As you may be able to infer, by declaring in your ``Elevator`` class an annotation that matches an attribute in your Robot class, Magicbot automatically notices this and adds an attribute in your component with the instance as defined in your robot class.

 Sometimes, it's useful to use multiple instances of the same class.
 You can